 Characteristics of Batch Processing

-Non-Interactive: Batch processing does not require user input once the batch starts.
+- Batch processing does not require user input once the batch starts.
 It runs automatically based on predefined schedules or triggers.

-Scheduled Execution: Jobs are often scheduled to run during off-peak hours to optimize resource usage and minimize impact on other processes.
+- Jobs are often scheduled to run during off-peak hours to optimize resource usage and minimize impact on other processes.

-Efficiency: By processing multiple tasks in one go, batch processing can significantly reduce the overhead associated with task switching and context switching.
+- Processing multiple tasks in one go, batch processing can significantly reduce the overhead associated with task switching and context switching.

-Error Handling: Errors in batch processing can be logged and reviewed later, allowing for troubleshooting and correction without immediate disruption.
+- Errors in batch processing can be logged and reviewed later, allowing for troubleshooting and correction without immediate disruption.

 Examples of Batch Processing